 Combining both use cases:

-A fashion store with a wide range of jeans
+A fashion store with a wide range of jeans:

 It is hard to judge how the jeans look while folded on shelves, or even hanging.
 Cloudshelf fullscreen imagery allows shoppers to see how they fit before trying them on.